 A system was in place to record any complaints received including details of any investigation and all actions taken in response to the complaint.
-Patients and their visitors consulted during the inspection confirmed that they would have no issues in raising any identified concern with the home's staff or management.
+Patients consulted during the inspection confirmed that they would have no issues in raising any identified concern with the home's staff or management.
+Discussion with staff confirmed that there were good working relationships and that management were supportive and responsive to any suggestions or concerns raised.

 Discussion with the manager and review of auditing records evidenced that a number of monthly audits were completed to assure the quality of care and services.
-For example, audits were completed regarding accidents/incidents, care records and infection prevention and control.
-We reviewed the care plan audits.
-Auditing records evidenced the actions taken in response to any shortfalls that were identified and reflected how this information was shared with staff.
+For example, audits were completed regarding accidents/incidents, care records, wound care infection prevention and control.
+Auditing records evidenced the actions taken in response to any shortfalls that were identified.

 Monthly monitoring visits to the home were conducted.
-Reports from the visit were available for review by patients and their visitors, staff, trust staff and other healthcare professionals.
+Reports from the visit were available for review by patients and their visitors, staff, Trust staff and other healthcare professionals.
 Action plans were included within the monthly reports.
+The responsible individual described steps taken to ensure that documentation in the office can be located in the absence of the manager.